jleiker/Pneumonia-Detector/README.md

 # Pneumonia-Detector
 Using a neural network with Keras and TensorFlow to analyze chest x-rays and predict the presence of pneumonia.
+One of my first machine learning/AI projects.
 I plan on going back to this project to try to increase the accuracy.